kahlertfr/depth-aware-motion-deblurring/docs/chapters/blur-basics.rst

     B = I \otimes k + n

-If the scene is not flat but has different depths than there is a blur kernel :math:`k^z` for each depth *z* thus this is a spatially-variant kernel.
+The amount of blur depends on the kernel size.
+An image convolved with a large blur kernel is blurred more than one convolved with a small kernel.

 The blur kernel is also known as point spread function (PSF) which describes how an idealized point-shaped object is mapped through a system.
 So we can use it to describe the movement of a point on the image plane.
 The figure :ref:`psf-exp` shows a convolution of a flat scene with a typical hand-shake blur kernel.